-It started on last year’s East African Classic Safari Rally.
+The quest to buy a BMW R1150GS Adventure began on last year’s East African Classic Safari Rally.
 Charging around in Landcruisers, following the Tuthill Porsche team for two weeks, it soon became apparent that the easiest way to track this event with a camera would be on a motorbike.
-A 4×4 is effective for carrying the inevitable equipment and personnel that go hand-in-hand with rallying, but you see little of the country and meet very few people, given the miles we are covering.
+A 4×4 is effective for carrying the inevitable equipment and personnel that go hand-in-hand with rallying, but one sees little of the country and meets few people, given the miles we are covering.
 Using a bike to recce the route for a week or two beforehand and then getting back into the stages on it to catch all the right pics would be a great way to go.

 Over dinner one night, I was talking to my friend Eric Nesbitt, an experienced traveller and native Kenyan who was guiding Race4Health on their epic programme to bring free opticians and spectacles to many of the villages along the rally route.
-Eric has a couple of bikes and had done some great tours with friends through the famous Amboseli Wildlife Park: a trip that needs special permission, as you can imagine.
+Eric owned a BMW GS motorcycle and had done some great tours with GS friends through the famous Amboseli Wildlife Park: a trip that needs special permission, as you can imagine.
 Eric shared stories of riding just off the dirt roads we were using to get around Kenya, where his group saw more than 300 elephants in one herd and enjoyed countless other wildlife sightings on their various tours.

 Adventure Biking Bucket List

-Once home from Kenya, I headed off to southern Spain for an end-of-year sabbatical and started researching adventure biking.
-My last bike was a Ducati Monster, so not an adventure machine, but I have done a little bit of off-roading on other bikes and it was a lot of fun.
-I tried to get a few off-road rides in around the desert interior of Fuerteventura but it never came off.
-That is still on the bucket list.
+Once home from Kenya, I headed to southern Spain for the traditional end-of-year sabbatical and started researching adventure biking.
+My most recent bike was a Ducati Monster, so not an adventure machine, but I have done a little bit of off-roading on other bikes and enjoyed it.
+Doing some off-road riding through the desert interior of Fuerteventure confirmed the intention.

 Theoretically, a GSA is the wrong bike for me.
 I am 5’9″ in thickish socks and not the strongest bloke ever, so a huge 250-kilo trailie with a seat towering 860mm off the ground should be a no-no, as it’s a 33-inch saddle height versus a 31-inch inseam.
 Had it not been for Mark’s button-pressing, I would have run from the Adventure and stuck with a normal GS to begin with.
 But this bike came with a very slightly lower Sargent seat and I was determined to keep pushing my comfort zone.
 It is just too easy to play it safe every day while life trickles away imperceptibly, and I’ll need to push through all my self-preservation instincts to start skidding bikes off-road.
 Start as you mean to go on!

 After two weeks and a few hundred miles with the two-wheeled tower block, I’m glad to report all is well.
-I fit alright on the big BMW and it is a beautiful thing to ride, with simple non-CAN bus control systems, a great engine and gearbox, lots of added kit, good BMW history and the right tyres to get started.
+The big BMW fits well and it is a beautiful thing to ride, with simple non-CAN bus control systems, a great engine and gearbox, lots of added kit, good BMW history and the right tyres to get started.
 I’ve done quite a bit to it already, and there is more to come, but that is a story for another day.
-And another blog too, maybe.
 The GSA may not be the bike I ship to Africa – need to research shipping vs hiring one locally – but it’s great for what I want at the minute.